siesing/docker-compose/nextcloud/README.md

 # Nextcloud

+## Prerequisites

-Ensure that the Docker network "traefik-proxy" has been created beforehand.
+Ensure that the Docker network `traefik-proxy` has been created beforehand.

+## Post-installation

-## Once the installation is completed
+Once the installation is completed perform the following steps.

 ### Activate Cron Job